chilikasha/tinytools/docs/system.md

 > [Contexts](https://contexts.co/): a paid alternative window switcher.

 ## [AppCleaner](https://freemacsoft.net/appcleaner/)
 A small, free macOS tool which allows you to thoroughly uninstall unwanted apps.
 Installing an app distributes many files throughout the system.
-AppCleaner finds all these small files and safely deletes them.
+AppCleaner finds and deletes all these files.

 ## [Maccy](https://maccy.app/)
 A clipboard manager for macOS which does one job - keeping your copy history at hand.